Safe, Occlusion-Aware Manipulation for Online Object Reconstruction in Confined Spaces: Algorithms and Analysis

 \section{Algorithms and Analysis}

 \SetKw{Continue}{continue} \SetKw{Break}{break}

 This section defines a data structure to represent object dependencies and then illustrates a theoretical framework that attains probabilistic completeness.
-A concrete instantiation of the framework is then introduced to solve monotone tasks.
+A concrete instantiation is introduced later to solve monotone tasks.